hexojs/site/source/docs/templates.md

 ## Optimization

-If your theme is too complicated or there're too may files needed to be generate.
-Generation performance may decrease a lot.
-Besides simplifying your theme, you can also try Fragment Caching introduced in Hexo 2.7.
+If your theme is exceedingly complex or if the number of files to generate becomes too large, Hexo's file generation performance may begin to decrease considerably.
+Aside from simplifying your theme, you may also try Fragment Caching, which was introduced in Hexo 2.7.

-This feature is stolen from [Ruby on Rails](http://guides.rubyonrails.org/caching_with_rails.html#fragment-caching).
-It saves the contents within a fragment and serves the cache when the next request comes in.
-It can reduce database queries and make generation faster.
+This feature was borrowed from [Ruby on Rails](http://guides.rubyonrails.org/caching_with_rails.html#fragment-caching).
+It causes content to be saved as fragments and cached for when additional requests are made.
+This can reduce the number of database queries and can also speed up file generation.

-It can be used in header, footer, sidebar or static contents that won't be changed in your templates.
+Fragment caching is best used for headers, footers, sidebars or other static content that is unlikely to change from template to template.
 For example:

 ``` js
 <%- fragment_cache('header', function(){